 - Fleece top – Be prepared!
 Almost any weather is possible!
 Bring warm clothes and different layers.

 - Walking trousers – Whatever you feel comfortable with, something quick drying is useful.
 Please note that jeans are not suitable for hiking or outdoor work as they will not keep you warm if they get wet.

 - Warm hat and gloves – Work gloves will be provided but warm (or ski-type) gloves may be very useful.

-- Walking socks – Woollen socks are recommended as they remain warn even when they are wet.
+- Walking socks – Woollen socks are recommended as they remain warm even when they are wet.

 Just in case you have any space left, we have included this list of additional items which you might find useful.

 - Ground sheet (or tent footprint) – The ground at our Langidalur and Básar camps is soft but a groundsheet of tent footprint will help to keep your tent waterproof in rainy conditions.